Ministry of War (imperial China): Post stations

 Postmaster positions were a much less risky occupation.
 Most express post station masters did not suffer any forms of harassment, injury, or death from their clients.
 Post stations were smaller and less diplomatically important than relay stations.
 The staff and compensation were much smaller.
 Each express post station had between four and ten staffers serving as foot post soldiers and one postmaster whose primary duties were to oversee them and ensure mail delivery.
 The staff were typically local farming community youth.
 Apart from good health the job had no other qualifications.
 At isolated post stations, rank and file positions were filled by pardoned death-row criminals.
 Pay was between four and seven taels of silver per year.

+Reform

+In November 1910 the Qing dynasty, as part of its New Policies, replaced the old Six Ministries with eleven new ministries.
+One of them was the Ministry of the Army, which had been created in November 1906 when the old Ministry of War was changed.
+One of the main differences between the two organizations was that instead of being entirely an administrative and logistical institution staffed by civilian officials, military officers were given a greater role, and there was a General Staff Council within the ministry.
+It also included the Naval Commission, but that was turned into a separate Ministry of the Navy in December 1910.